Sailing Turkey

 One of the best itineraries is

-the Fethiye Olympos option that
+the Fethiye Olympos option which

 offers so much variety.
-Fethiye is less than an hour east of Dalaman Airport
+Fethiye is less than an hour east of Dalaman Airport,

-harbour, there is much to see immediately.
+Setting out from Fethiye harbor, there is much to see immediately.
 Samanlik

-Bay for example is an ideal place to drop anchor for a swim and just a
+Bay, for example, is an ideal place to drop anchor for a swim, and just a

-short distance east Butterfly Valley is a
+short distance east, Butterfly Valley is a

-and moths in wonderful narural surroundings.
+and moths in wonderful natural surroundings.

 While this is very much Turkish

-waters the inhabited islands on the Turkish coast from the top of the Aegean to
+waters, the inhabited islands on the Turkish coast from the top of the Aegean to

 the far east of the Mediterranean are very much Greek.
 Greek